tldr-pages/tldr/pages/common/lynx.md

 `Enter or the right (arrow key)`

-- To go back to the last page:
+- Go back to the previously displayed page:

 `Left (arrow key) or u`